Supersymmetric gradient flow in N=1 SYM: Summary

-We would like to thank Masafumi Fukuma, Nobuhito Maru and Hiroshi Suzuki for their encouraging comments.
+\acknowledgement {\it Acknowledgements}: We would like to thank Masafumi Fukuma, Nobuhito Maru and Hiroshi Suzuki for their encouraging comments.
 D.K. would also like to thank Kengo Kikuchi for helpful private discussions on supersymmetric gradient flow.
-This work is supported by JSPS KAKENHI Grant Numbers JP16K05328, 16K13798.
+This work is supported by JSPS KAKENHI Grant Numbers JP16K05328, JP16K13798, JP19K03853, JP20K03924 and JP22H01222.